 If you are looking to cook gluten free – chestnuts and pecans will be a great healthy addition to your diet and kitchen pantry.
 The fact that these nuts are a local North Carolina product, makes them all the better!
 High Rock Farm’s Chestnut flour may be used in any gluten free bread or baked good recipes to give a heartier taste and texture similar to that of whole wheat flour.

-Below you will find the High Rock Farm Chestnut Flour Bread recipe I developed for the class – I was inspired by a great little cookbook called Gluten Free on a Shoestring.
+Below you will find the High Rock Farm Chestnut Flour Bread recipe I originally developed for one of my Gluten Free Cooking classes.
+I was inspired by a great little cookbook called Gluten Free on a Shoestring.
 See details at the end of this post.

 This fresh baked bread is best enjoyed once it is out of the oven and has been allowed to cool completely.
 While it is tempting to cut it while it is still hot from the oven, with the bread cool, it may be cut to a thinner slice and is perfect for sandwich bread.